decentraland/documentation/content/creator/rewards/api.md

 <img src="/images/rewards/captcha.png" alt="Captcha" width="300" hegiht="100" />
 {{< /hint >}}

-You then need to include the captcha id and value that resolves the captcha in the request body.
+You then need to include the captcha id and value that resolves the captcha in the request body that assigns the reward.

 ```tsx {hl_lines=[13,14]}
 import { signedFetch } from '@decentraland/SignedFetch'